 Most people do not want to die- they want the pain to stop.
-In the middle of their crisis, however, it may feel as if death is the only option.
+In the middle of their mental crisis, however, it may feel as if death is the only option.

 For those of us attempt-survivors who perceived death as not only the way out but an entrance to the life we were intended to have, suicide is more complex.
 That is not to say it is more or less painful.
-Everyone who considers suicide is exceedingly suffering.
+Everyone who considers suicide is suffering.

 When we start to define suicide as a solution, as an end or a beginning, we glamorize the loss of life.
 Life is sacred.
 Alive people are here for a reason whether or not that seems clear at the moment.

 Suicide also exacerbates problems for family members, friends, co-workers, and even general society.
-I have never met a suicide loss survivor who does not ask the question, why?
-One suicide in a family increases the chances of another*.
-Even strangers are affected by the news, and suicide contagion is real.**
+I have never met a suicide loss survivor who does not ask for the rest of their lives, why?
+One suicide in a family increases the chances of another.
+Suicide contagion is real.*

 Not all problems are temporary

 We know this.
-So why do we try to reassure others with insensitivity?
-It is endless – the list of problems that linger and make life difficult.
-Poverty (no, not everyone can make it out), poor health (not everyone can afford health care or decent food), loss of loved ones, and much more worldwide are not temporary.
+So why do we try to reassure others with this insensitivity?
+A list, if one is written, of problems that linger, is endless.
+Poverty (no, not everyone can make it out), poor health (not everyone can afford health care or decent food), loss of loved ones, trauma, and much more worldwide are not temporary.
 Survival mode living, desperation – also not always temporary.

-Clearly, coping was a complicated issue for those who died.
 Ninety percent of people who die by suicide had a mental health struggle of some kind.
-Most of this population suffered from depression.
 Because of insurance disparity, stigma, or lack of access, treatment may not have been an option.
-For others who may have been treatment-resistant, help may have been ineffective or arrived too late to stop their spiral downward.
+Others are undertreated.
+Misdiagnoses, family pressures – all these interfere with a treatment’s effectiveness.